kimiazhu/kimiazhu.github.io/_posts/2016-07-10-clean_windows.markdown

 * any list
 {:toc}

+---

+updated on 2016-08-12

+Move WinSxS folder to another driver will cause windows update failure, it will complain the error `0x80070011`，means the system cannot write files to another driver.

+---
 The largest folder on my windows is `C:\Windows\Installer`, it takes more than 40GB!

 And the second one maybe `C:\Windows\WinSxS`.